 Roofing including roof space

 Repair category 2

 Notes The roof structure appears to be constructed of original materials.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is evidence of staining to the sarking board within the roof space.
+I am advised by the seller that the roof covering was recoated circa 2020 and this should be confirmed.
+Deterioration and damp staining is noted to some of the sarking material within the roof space.
+This should be closely monitored.